ckleinhans/datamatch-bootcamp/README.md

 # Datamatch Bootcamp Flashcards Application

-This app was created using React and is hosted with Firebase.
+An application created using React.js using Google Firebase for hosting, user authentication and database access to help learn the basics of Reach.js and Firebase.

 You can view the live version at https://test-19285.web.app/.